ci010/electron-vue-next/docs/index.md

 export * from './mouse.ts'
 ```

-Then in the `vue` file you can import all hooks by the alias
+Then in the `vue` file you can import all hooks by the alias path

 ```vue
 <template>